azat-co/practicalnode/chapter9/chapter9.md

 ---------
 # Real-Time Apps with WebSocket, Socket.IO, and DerbyJS

-Real-time apps are becoming more and more widespread in gaming, social media, various tools, services, and news.
+Real-time apps are becoming more and more widespread in financial trading, gaming, social media, various DevOps tools, cloud services, and of course news.
 The main factor contributing to this trend is that technologies have become much better.
 They allow for a greater bandwidth to transmit data, and for more calculations to process and retrieve the data.

 HTML5 pioneered the new standard of real-time connections called *WebSocket*.
+The way it works, in browser JavaScript you get a global object called `WebSocket`.
+This object is a class and has all kinds of methods for developers to implement the WebSocket protocol client.

+The WebSocket protocol (or `ws://` in the URL format) is very different from HTTP or HTTPS.
+Hence, developers need a special ws server.
+Just having an HTTP server won't cut it.
+And as you know, Node.js is a highly efficient, non-blocking input/output platform.

-At the same time, on the server side, Node.js has a highly efficient, nonblocking input/output platform that is very well suited for the task of being a back-end pair to the browser JavaScript and WebSocket.
+Implementing WebSocket servers with Node is pure joy because Node is fast and because Node is also JavaScript just like the WebSocket clients (i.e., browser JavaScript).
+Thus, Node is very well suited for the task of being a back-end pair to the browser with it's WebSocket API.

 To get you started with WebSocket and Node.js, we&#39;ll keep things simple stupid (KISS) (<http://en.wikipedia.org/wiki/KISS_principle>) and cover the following: